This may seem silly to state, but it should be obvious. Your opponent wants to kill your toys.

 Allahu Akbar!
 Just do it.
 Pop your defensive bubble.
 Get bloody.
 Send a Rasail into the death trap.
 Get the Rasail killed.
-Kill most of that death trap in the blaze.
+Kill that death trap in the blaze.
 Your opponent wanted to come kill your Rasail, anyway.

 DECIDE FOR YOUR OPPONENT WHO GETS TO DIE

 If you don’t decide who you want to get killed, your enemy will decide for you.
 Deciding for your opponent who gets to die is to your advantage.
 If your opponent is killing your toys, he usually isn’t completing objectives.
 When you deploy units like the Nikoul or the HMG Chaksa, you shouldn’t expect them to kill stuff, you should expect them to be killed.

 This is totally acceptable.
 Such units excel at vacuuming up opponent’s orders.
 If your opponent spent 5 orders maneuvering to kill a ~25 point troop, that literally means that for 25 points, you took away about a sixth of his orders for the whole game.

 And this should be decided first in your list.
 When I make a Tohaa army, I usually set aside 50 to 150 points of troops who I do not merely expect to fight, but expect to die.
 In turn 1, typically, these units go straight out in a mission to get themselves killed, because I know my opponent will try to kill them—and especially, because he will have to kill them, because to leave such troops alone means more death for him in turn 2.
 I’ll show you some common examples: